Pogba set to return to Man Utd training next week, Solskjaer confirms | Goal.com

 Pogba set to return to Man Utd training next week, Solskjaer confirms

-Pogba has not played for the Red Devils since coming on as a substitute during a 4-1 home victory over Newcastle December 26, and underwent surgery on the niggling issue in January.
+Pogba has not played for the Red Devils since coming on as a substitute during a 4-1 home victory over Newcastle on December 26 and underwent surgery on the niggling issue in January.

 The World Cup winner has only featured in eight matches across all competitions this season, with his last start coming against Arsenal way back in September.